 Because building a brand and a following take a long time (years, not months,) you must be patient, work hard and persevere through the lulls.
 Mark my words, there will be lulls.

-Ive read and been told by other food bloggers that it takes 3-5 years for people to get to know you and become an authority in food blogging.
+I’ve read and been told by other food bloggers that it takes 3-5 years for people to get to know you and become an authority in food blogging.
 Photos need to be great and mediocrity doesn’t cut it.
+Even if you are not in food blogging, it takes years to build a following and make a full-time income.

 As you begin to figure out how to blog and your photography and writing skills evolve, you will need update older posts.
 You will need to re-shoot your photos, edit or re-write posts or delete them altogether.
 You will need to rewrite old posts, edit them for SEO (Search Engine Optimization.)